Professor John Fraser (Chair)

 Elena was born with progressive hearing loss and, by her late twenties, became profoundly deaf.
 She received a cochlear implant through the New Zealand Government public programme in 2007 and since then has been an advocate for others with hearing loss.
 She has worked extensively with service providers in the hearing sector to raise awareness and to identify and implement solutions to benefit those who have been impacted by hearing loss.
 Elena launched New Zealand’s first hearing loss programme for school children in partnership with the University of Auckland and Dangerous Decibels and ran the dedicated teen mentoring programme, Hear for You.

-Peter Neilson, Chair of the National Foundation for the Deaf and Hard of Hearing
+Lynette T Murray, Board member of the National Foundation for the Deaf and Hard of Hearing

 David O’Connor, Hearing Research Foundation representative